Soilitical/Soilitical---Api/README.md

 # 🌱 **Soilitical API**

-Soilitical's API provides endpoints for interacting with our machine learning model, designed to assist in predicting agricultural outcomes based on various input parameters.
+Soilitical's API provides endpoints for interacting with our machine learning model, designed to assist in predicting agricultural outcomes based on various input parameters ( Check how it was built in Notebook directory ).
 This API is built using Django and offers two main endpoints.

 ## 🚀 **Endpoints**